-If you are trying to lose weight through walking, one of the best things that you can do to boost the chances of success for your efforts is to go out and buy a pedometer.
-Pedometers are extremely cheap and can go a long ways in helping you gauge how many miles you walk in a day, and how many more you might need to walk in order to lose weight.
+If you are trying to lose weight through walking, one of the best things that you can do to boost the chances of success for your efforts is to use a pedometer.
+Pedometers are extremely cheap and can go a long ways in helping you determine how many miles you walk in a day, and how many more you might need to walk in order to lose weight.

 In order to find out how many miles you need to cover to drop extra pounds, you need to find out how many you are currently covering.
 This way, you will know by how much you need to increase your steps, or distance each day in order to be able to see a difference in the number on the scale.

 For example; if you currently take 8,000 steps with your existing routine and daily habits and are maintaining weight, the number of steps that you need to increase your daily distance to lose weight is simply a matter of mathematics; increasing your mileage according to the number of calories you want to burn.

 Too rainy for a walk?
 Try these at home cardio workout videos:

 - Easy: Low Impact Cardio Workout for Beginners - Recovery Cardio Workout with no Jumping